codetalkio/codethoughts.io/posts/2015-11-18-setting-up-unrealircd-and-anope-on-ec2.md

 * _UnrealIRCd 4.0.0-rc3_
 * _Anope 2.0.2_

-Having recently discovered <a href="http://sameroom.io" target="_blank">sameroom.io</a> I wanted to update the codetalk IRC server to be compliant with their authentication method.
+Having recently discovered <a href="http://sameroom.io" target="_blank" rel="noopener noreferrer">sameroom.io</a> I wanted to update the codetalk IRC server to be compliant with their authentication method.
 This basically just meant enabling `SASL` support, but while I was tinkering with stuff anyways, I thought I might as well streamline the setup process for the IRC server.
 In short, everything is fully automated and